alicegherbison/cinema/readme.md

 Results **exclude** any subtitled films, but include 3D, 4D and Cinebabies.

 ## Upcoming features
-* print stylings
+* move to Netlify
-* non-Bootstrapped layout (Bootstrap used initially for speed)
+* use an environment variable for API key

 ## Personal learnings
 * accessing JSON object properties
 * how to add headers to the API call
 * appropriate date formatting
 * constructing HTML elements in JavaScript